NasMin-GameJam/GameJam-01/README.md

 2. A place where players can chat with each other.
 3. A place where players can search for rooms/game too

+This contain Automatic Matchmaking and Custom Matchmaking
+1. Currently making Custom Matchmaking

-Can be found in _Moi folder
+Can project file be found in _Moi folder/03_Photon_Lobby